Editor’s Note: This article has been updated as explained below.

 The newspaper series, which would have rested on much flimsier evidence without Steed as a witness, stirred up deep controversy in Idaho Falls, a sleepy city of 60,000, and the surrounding majority-LDS communities.
 Frank VanderSloot, a prominent businessman and active Republican Party fundraiser (he served as a national finance co-chair to Mitt Romney’s presidential campaigns in 2008 and 2012), paid for several highly critical ads (PDF) through his Melaleuca Company in the Post Register (PDF).
 Those ads questioned the paper’s competence and motivation.
 “Suspicious of the truthfulness and accuracy of the Post Register’s version of the story, Frank VanderSloot, president of Melaleuca, decided to learn the truth for himself,” the paid content announced.
 “The Post Register’s real intent,” one ad (PDF) read, “was to smear the Scouts’ good name and take away what the Scouts value most—their Honor.”

-VanderSloot’s ads (PDF) also called attention to reporter Peter Zuckerman’s sexual orientation and suggested that the journalist was a “gay rights advocate” and therefore had “a personal axe to grind” against the Boy Scouts and the Mormon Church.
-Though he was not closeted, Zuckerman had, prior to VanderSloot’s campaign, kept his sexual orientation private in Idaho Falls, only telling his boss and a couple of colleagues at the paper.
-Zuckerman had experienced harassment over the stories starting even before the advertisements were published.
-After fielding angry phone calls at work and late night visitors at his own home, he left the state later that summer.
+VanderSloot's ads (PDF) also called attention to reporter Peter Zuckerman's sexual orientation and suggested that the journalist was a "gay rights advocate" and therefore had "a personal axe to grind" against the Boy Scouts and the Mormon Church.
+Zuckerman had tried to keep his sexual orientation private in Idaho Falls, only telling his boss and a couple of colleagues at the paper.
+Zuckerman nonetheless had experienced harassment over the stories, starting even before the advertisements were published.
+He fielded angry phone calls at work and late night visitors at his own home, and he left the state later that summer.

 For Miller, who has since left Idaho Falls and is now the director of the Center for News Literacy at Stony Brook University, the ongoing and recent lawsuits are a reminder that institutions and society at large have not figured out how to properly deal with these crimes.
 “We as a people have some seriously unfinished business on how we treat victims,” he told The Daily Beast.
 After “Scout’s Honor” was published, more men in Mormon communities have felt empowered to come forward and report even more heinous crimes from their own childhoods.
 In Idaho Falls, the story even led the city’s police chief to admit, 40 years after the fact and during an interview with PBS, that he too was molested as a Boy Scout.
 Those voices of witness and validation, Miller said, were the most significant outcome of Steed’s sacrifice.
 Grown men who had been abused as children called Miller at the Post Register and told him, regarding Steed and other assault victims, “The best thing about this was that you believed them.”